coverclock/com-diag-diminuto/README.md

 Diminuto isn't intended to be portable.
 It is specifically designed to support the kind of systems programming efforts in the Linux/GNU environment that I am routinely called upon to do.
 It depends on specific features of the Linux kernel, the GNU libraries, and even the GNU compiler.
+A few features also assume two's complement arithmetic, although I'm hard pressed these days to find a processor that doesn't comply with that.

 For some projects over the years, I have ported Diminuto (as it existed at that time) to uClibc (a stripped down C library used by Buildroot),